andreatitti97/exp_assignment3/README.md

 - [ballTracking](https://github.com/andreatitti97/exp_assignment3/tree/main/scripts/ballTracking.py) = This script implement an action server for tracking the previous detected ball.
 It receive from the command manager a color to track, that is the goal of the action server, then after the detection it starts to send command to the robot for reaching the ball in a smooth way(the node subscribe to "/cmd_vel" topic).
 This is done using OpenCV (the node subscribe to the camera topic), the idea is that we want to have the ball inside the camera image with a certain radius and centered with the image, we need to apply this two conditions for consider the ball as reached.
 After reached the ball the position of the robot is saved and assigned to the room just discovered, for doing this it subscribe to the "/odom" topic.
 There are also optional features added for improve the tracking since during several test some problems arised when the robot approach the ball.
   - The first problem is releated to the possibility that the robot lost the ball while tracking it, this is MAINLY CAUSED by the latency between the image processed and the tracking, can happend that the robot see instantly the ball in few frame and start track it but then lost information about it (a corner, a color detection error, the robot was turning ...
 I noticed there where different causes for lost the ball).
 The solution was found implementing a simple algorithm which happend only if the OpenCV algorithm lost the ball and make the robot turn a little bit left and right for found the ball, after a while the track action is aborted and the logic switch to NORMAL STATE.
   - The second main problem  is releated to the fact that during the tracking the move_base server is stopped, so we cannot use all the features of autonomous navigation implemented during the NORMAL STATE for example.
 Since the safety is important, we need to ensure an obstacle avoidance algorithm to guarantee that during the approach of the ball the robot not collide with people or objects.
-This is done with a simple "BUG ALGORITHM" [BUG](http://msl.cs.uiuc.edu/~lavalle/cs497_2001/book/uncertain/node3.html#:~:text=The%20BUG%20algorithms%20make%20the,obstacles%20are%20unknown%20and%20nonconvex.&text=This%20allows%20the%20robot%20to,Euclidean%20distance%20to%20the%20goal.) using the lidar.
+This is done with a simple [BUG ALGORITHM](http://msl.cs.uiuc.edu/~lavalle/cs497_2001/book/uncertain/node3.html#:~:text=The%20BUG%20algorithms%20make%20the,obstacles%20are%20unknown%20and%20nonconvex.&text=This%20allows%20the%20robot%20to,Euclidean%20distance%20to%20the%20goal.) using the lidar.
 The node subscribe to the /LaserScan topic, the data from the lidar are split between five possible regions: front, front-right, right, front-left, left; then if an obstacle is detected inside one of the regions the node publish to the /cmd_vel topic an appropiate angular velocity for not collide.
 - [humanInterface](https://github.com/andreatitti97/exp_assignment3/tree/main/scripts/humanInterface.py) = This script implement the human interface, it allows the user to interact with the robot entering the PLAY STATE when the user digit "PLAY" in the shell.
 The node simply wait for an user digit, if is "PLAY" the logic of the architecture switch to PLAY STATE; if is "GoTo <room_name>" the robot reach the room or start the FIND routine, ONLY IF the robot is in PLAY STATE otherwise the command are simply rejected.
 - [knowledgeRep](https://github.com/andreatitti97/exp_assignment3/tree/main/scripts/knowledgeRep.py) = Contain the class *Rooms()* over which the knoweldege representation is build see section [__Knowledge Representation__](#knowledge-representation) for more.
 Here is importan to highlight that contains also importan function used in the command manager:
   - *room_check()* : Check if a detected room (color) was already known.